Consumers Distributing: Business model issues and attempts to address them

 Consumers Distributing was plagued by the perception that items were frequently out of stock due to the catalogue shopping nature of the store.
 With the catalogue concept, the customer selected the item either at home while looking through the company's catalogue, or by a group of catalogues in the showroom of every store.
 It was not uncommon for a customer to wait in line only to be told by a clerk that the merchandise was not in stock.
 In 1984, a concept called the Flashboard was introduced.
 The Flashboard was a steel bulletin board with magnetic catalogue numbers for out of stock items.
 Customers were able to look at the Flashboard for their item and if it was listed, they knew that it was out of stock and they did not have to wait in line.
 This concept was used in some New York and New Jersey stores before computerization became mainstream.

 Consumers Distributing undertook several initiatives to dispel this out-of-stock perception, including "super stores" that had all of the in-stock products on display, and free home delivery or store to store transfer for items that were not in stock.
 It also implemented a state-of-the-art inventory system that could check the availability of other stores in real time, and also would suggest alternate products at the store which were in stock.

 Consumers Distributing was one of the first to implement real-time stock checking and prepayment for products available at other branches and the main warehouse.
 These initiatives, including the superstore expansion, costly free delivery, and costly new inventory management software, overextended the company.

 High operating expenses, increasing competition, changing retailing trends (such as warehouse format stores), deflation in several product categories (jewellery and electronics), a deep lingering recession and the expansion of Walmart into Canada all contributed to the company's bankruptcy in 1996.

 Corporate offices

-Consumers Distributing's Canadian headquarters were located at 6303 Airport Road, in Mississauga, Ontario.
+Consumers Distributing's final Canadian headquarters was located at 6303 Airport Road, in Mississauga, Ontario.